Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 The “big five” banks of Canada all seem to have a banking program for newcomers:

 - Bank of Montreal (BMO) – chequing account with no monthly fee for 12 months, read the details here

 - Banks of Nova Scotia/Scotiabank – no fee chequing account for 12 months, read the details here

 - Canadian Imperial Bank of Commerce (CIBC) – no monthly fee banking for 12 months, read the details here

 - Royal Bank of Canada (RBC) – no monthly fee banking for 12 months, read the details here

 - Toronto Dominion Bank (TD) – chequing account no monthly fee for 6 months, read the details here

 Other big Canadian banks offering a newcomer package are:

-- National bank – free chequing account for 12 months plus a discounted rate for years 2 and 3, read the details here
+- National bank – free chequing account for up to 3 years, read the details here

-- HSBC – $500 in bonuses for opening certain accounts (minimum deposit required), read the details here
+- HSBC – up to $700 in bonuses for opening certain accounts (minimum deposit required and other tasks required), read the details here

 There are a list of things to consider, including: